Public Policy Agenda

 - Prioritize funding for public institutions that serve low-income students.

-- Require states and territories to create plans to demonstrate how they would meet program criteria and administer the funding to institutions.
+- Require states and U.S. territories to create plans to demonstrate how they would meet program criteria and administer the funding to institutions.

 - Include a state matching component to ensure federal funding supplements existing state investment in higher education facilities.